 Check all the brush holders and carbon brushes every 600 operating hours, or depending on the amount of wear, for wear, brush pressure, commutator brush mobility in the holder and firmness of contact between the brush and the brush shunt.
 You must change the carbon brush before the brush shunt damages the collector.
-The carbon brushes have wear marks.
+The carbon brushes either have wear marks or you use the bottom edge of the stamp as a wear limit.
 The carbon brush must not wear down below the mark.